Foundations in Rubber Materials

 • Curing

-• Staff working in support of the rubber industry, who do not require in-depth technical knowledge.
+• Staff working in or supporting the rubber industry who do not require in-depth technical knowledge.

-• Anyone from companies whose core business activities are outside the rubber industry, i.e. downstream users of rubber materials and components, who need an appreciation of rubber materials to be able to communicate confidently with their suppliers or customers.
+• Professionals from companies outside the rubber industry - such as component users or buyers - who need an appreciation of rubber materials to communicate effectively with suppliers and customers.